 The 5 Best Things to Do at Willow Beach

-So, you’re planning an outing to Willow Beach.
+So, you’re planning a day trip to Willow Beach az.
 Smart idea!
 What kinds of things should you include on your agenda?
 Here are five suggestions.

 Appreciate the beauty of nature from a one-of-a-kind perspective through kayaking, without going through the overwhelming process of acquiring permits.
 In Willow Beach, you don't need any permit to paddle in the river.
 You only need to buy a national pass park, as this location is within Lake Mead National Recreation Area.

 But why don’t we kick things up a notch?
 Kayaking at Willow Beach is nice… but what about the Emerald Cave?
 There’s so much more to explore — but it’s worth having someone else manage all the logistics for you.
 Whether you're a beginner kayaker or a seasoned pro, joining a guided kayak tour can help you make the most out of the experience.
-Several of our tours start at Willow Beach, leading to mesmerizing destinations like the Emerald Cave.
+Several of our tours start at Willow Beach, leading to mesmerizing destinations like the Emerald Cave, or even the historic Hoover Dam.
 In addition, you can explore Black Canyon in general and take stunning photos of wildlife, clear waters, and steep canyon walls.